govau/notify-client-java/README-tpl.md

 ## Get a template by ID
 This will return the latest version of the template.
-Use get_template_version to retrieve a specific template version.
+Use [getTemplateVersion](#get-a-template-by-id-and-version) to retrieve a specific template version.

 ```java
 Template template = client.getTemplateById(templateId);